RohanNagar/jmail/README.md

 You must provide a `DisposableDomainSource` that is able to determine what domains are considered disposable.

-Currently, there are two provided `DisposableDomainSource` implementations:
+Currently, there are three provided `DisposableDomainSource` implementations:

+1. `DisposableDomainSource.inputStream(InputStream stream)` uses a given `InputStream` as the source of truth for disposable domains.
-1. `DisposableDomainSource.file(String path)` uses a provided file containing disposable domains as the source.
-The file could be taken from [disposable-email-domains(https://github.com/disposable-email-domains/disposable-email-domains) for example, and included in your application.
+2. `DisposableDomainSource.file(String path)` uses a provided file containing disposable domains as the source.
+The file could be taken from [disposable-email-domains](https://github.com/disposable-email-domains/disposable-email-domains) for example, and included in your application.
-2. `DisposableDomainSource.isTempMailAPI(String apiKey)` uses the [IsTempMail API](https://www.istempmail.com) to determine which domains are disposable.
+3. `DisposableDomainSource.isTempMailAPI(String apiKey)` uses the [IsTempMail API](https://www.istempmail.com) to determine which domains are disposable.
 To use this source, you must sign up with IsTempMail and get an API key for usage.

 > **Please note that using the IsTempMailAPI source for this rule on your email validator can increase the